 The peer review of full proposals for space science and exploration projects will be carried out by a UKSA peer review panel.
 The peer review panel will report to the UKSA SPAC or Aurora Advisory Committee as appropriate on the outcome of the review.
 The UKSA executive will make a final decision on funding a project drawing together all advice received.

-UKSA will inform applicants directly about any funding decisions.
+UKSA will inform you directly about any funding decisions.